top of page

 After graduating high school in 1967, Dene spent a year exploring his options before serving in the Navy for several years.
 After the Navy, he decided on a new and different direction in life, moving to Philadelphia, where he was exposed to and inspired by a variety

 artists in the Philadelphia area.
 However, around 1974 he made a decision to return to the Rockies, settling in Fort Collins.
-From the late 70's through the mid 90's, surrealism was his preferred style.
+From the late 70's through the mid 90's, surrealism was his preferred style (available for viewing on request).
 However, starting in 2000, Dene began creating photographically realistic paintings, depicting mountain scenes, including Denali (aka Mt.
 McKinley), as well as the mountains all around us right here in Colorado.

 "Reflecting Giants, Mt.
 McKinley and Company" (24 X 48") was painted after a trip to Alaska.
 "I like to paint my travels.
 I always view things from a painter's perspective, so when I photograph a scene in nature, my thoughts are actually what will this scene look like on canvas".
 The same is true for "Day At Peggy's Cove" (20 X 60"), created after a trip to Nova Scotia.
 "Grand Mesa" (15 X 45") is based on a scene I remember seeing as a child.